-This technology can be integrated in any custom project.
+This technology can be integrated into any custom project.

 - High performance: stability +/- 0,2°C

-- User friendly: easy switch between heating and cooling mode
+- User friendly: easily switch between heating and cooling modes

-- Versatile: can be integrated into Fluigent’s protocols and communicate with other modules of a larger microfluidic setup
+- Versatile: can be integrated into Fluigent’s protocols and communicate with other modules in a larger microfluidic setup

 Fluigent’s microfluidic temperature control module

 The temperature controller is based on direct conversion of the electric current into thermal energy.
 It allows the temperature to be close to 0°C on one side of a thermoelectric device.
 On the other side, a straight-fin heat sink helps with heat dissipation.
 The goal of the heat sink is to maximize the surface within a fixed volume to optimize the heat exchange between the device and ambient air.
 It can be coupled with a fan to be more efficient.
 Sensors are placed on each side to monitor the temperature change.

 Microfluidic temperature control benefits of Peltier elements